 WHAT IS LBTT (LAND & BUILDINGS TRANSACTION TAX)?

-Land & Buildings Tax (LBTT) is charged by the Scottish Government if you currently buy a residential property for more than £250,000.
-It was introduced in Scotland on April 1st, 2015 and replaced UK Stamp Duty.
+Land & Buildings Tax (LBTT), which replaced UK Stamp Duty, is charged by the Scottish Government if you buy a residential property.

 The current rate of ADS is 3% of the “relevant consideration”, usually the purchase price.